sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

 #### Logical

-When the architecture gets actionable documented in a tech design, ADR or RFC.
+When the architecture gets actionable and documented in a tech design, ADR or RFC.

 - Tech design (Technical Design Document): It is a document that captures every necessary information for any developer in the team to be able to implement the described solution.